-Park rig in a straight line on firm level ground.

-Apply parking brakes so rig won't move.

-Chock wheels of second trailer if it doesn't have spring brakes.

-Lower landing gear of second semitrailer enough to remove some weight from dolly.

-Close air shut-offs at rear of first semitrailer (and on dolly if so equipped).

-Disconnect all dolly air and electric lines and secure them.

-Release dolly brakes.

-Release converter dolly fifth wheel latch.
+- Park the vehicle in a straight line on firm level ground. - Apply the parking brakes so the vehicle won't move. - Chock the wheels of the second trailer if it doesn't have spring brakes. - ➤ Lower the landing gear of the second semitrailer enough to remove some of the weight from the dolly. - Close the air shut-off valves at the rear of the first semitrailer (and on the dolly if so equipped). - Disconnect all of the dolly air and electric lines and secure them. - Release the dolly brakes. - Release converter dolly fifth wheel latch.

-Slowly pull tractor, first semitrailer, and dolly forward to pull dolly out from under rear semitrailer.
+Slowly drive the tractor forward with the first semitrailer and dolly still attached in order to pull the dolly out from under the rear semitrailer.